Surfboardv2ray/v2ray-refiner/README.md

 ![0](./assets/redline.gif)

 ## Editing the Non-TLS Script
-🟢 The default port is 80 `url.port = 80`.
-If your VPS config uses another port, edit the port in the script accordingly.
+🟢 The default port is 80.
+If your VPS config uses another port, edit the port in the script over at  `const workerPort = 80` and `url.port = 80` accordingly (You need to edit both).

 ## Additional Notes
 🟢 You could get Clean IPs via [IRCF Space Repo](https://github.com/ircfspace/cf2dns/blob/master/list/ipv4.json), but it's recommended to use [Scanners](https://ircf.space/scanner.html).